spacemeshos/testnet-guide/ffnet.md

 > If the above links dont work for you, t installers: [Spacemesh App Installers - (ffnet release)](https://tinyurl.com/sl5jpxc)

-2. Run the Spacemesh App.
+**Step 2.** Run the Spacemesh App.
 You will be prompted to enter a port number.
 Enter `7153` and continue to setup your wallet and smeshing!

 > You should get your first smeshing reward in 24-49 hours from the time you finished the smeshing setup.
 Just leave the app open (minimize the main window) until you get your first reward.